A Valley Without Wind: Reception

 A Valley Without Wind received mixed reviews.
+The game holds a score of 54/100 on Metacritic based on 12 reviews.

-On IGN it received a 5.5 out of 10 and was called "mediocre".
-Leif Johnson, a reviewer from IGN, states, "The appeal of its randomly generated settings wears off quickly, the procedural level generation voids much sense of having an impact on the world, and the absence of any kind of compelling story or brilliantly designed levels eventually renders exploration a slog".
+Leif Johnson of IGN rated the game a "mediocre" 5.5 out of 10 and stated, "The appeal of its randomly generated settings wears off quickly, the procedural level generation voids much sense of having an impact on the world, and the absence of any kind of compelling story or brilliantly designed levels eventually renders exploration a slog".
 However, Johnson praised the sheer number of spells and customizations the user has.

-Tom McShea, a reviewer at GameSpot, had similar complaints about the map design.
+Tom McShea of GameSpot had similar complaints about the map design.
 He called the map design confusing and poorly designed, which made it easy to get lost.